arup-group/elara/README.md

 You can run this config on some toy data: `elara run example_configs/config.toml` (from the project root).

+Outputs from a given simulation have well-known names and typically live in a single folder.
+As a convenience, you may optionally pass the single argument to `[inputs]` with the directory containing the above MATSim outputs using, e.g. `inputs_directory = "./tests/test_fixtures/"`. **NB:** For toll-based outputs, you must still provide the `road_pricing` path separately.

 Configured fields are described below:

 **[scenario].name** *string* *(required)*